openstack-archive/searchlight/doc/source/admin/indexingservice.rst

 Any other indices or aliases in Elasticsearch are not used by this specific Searchlight configuration.
-NOTE: If there are other Searchlight instances running with a different configuration, their indices and aliases will not by displayed by this command.
-The user will need to rerun the ``index aliases`` command using these other configuration files.
+NOTE: If there are other Searchlight instances running with a different configuration, their indices and aliases will not be displayed by this command.
+The user will need to rerun the ``index aliases`` command using other configuration files.

 .. _Notifications: